Skip to content

 image

-Click on 'Traces' at the top.
-This time, use the resource search feature, select reviews.prod, find the trace for the v2 version of reviews, and click into it.
+Click the 'Trace' option above.
+This time we use the resource search function, select reviews.prod, find the trace of the reviews version v2, and click inside.

 image

-Observe the flame graph in the details interface.
-If there are any errors or timeouts in the trace calls, they will be clearly visible.
-The project, version, and env labels are defined in the annotations of the deployment.yaml file in the bookinfo-views project in GitLab.
+Observe the flame graph in the detail interface.
+If there are any errors or timeouts in the trace call, they will be clearly visible.
+The project, version, and env tags here are defined in the annotations section of the deployment.yaml file in the bookinfo-views project in GitLab.

 image